 The current research is very promising about Allulose but as researchers state: more and more research is needed.
 We will update this article as the new research is published.

 Unlike other companies of our size, at Goalz, we emphasize the importance of scientific research in our choices.
-As a small family company, we have the ability of moving fast and making changes as needed.
+As a small family company, we have the ability to move fast and make changes as needed.
 Because of this, we believe our close-following of the academic studies will both benefit us and all chocolate lovers.

 Based on the existing research, we believe Allulose Chocolates are the right choice for anyone who is health-conscious and avoiding sugar.
 However, it is a fact that every 'body' is unique and reacts differently.
 Therefore, it is always recommended to listen to your body and consult your doctor.